-Claim: Facebook will be working with the DEA to monitor all Facebook posts for indications of drug use.
+Facebook will be working with the DEA to monitor all Facebook posts for indications of drug use.
+See Example(s)

 Just saw posted on FB starting October 1st they will begin monitoring all posts for drug traffickers … It’s called: Facebook Drug Task Force

-Origins: On 18 August 2014, the National Report published an article positing that Facebook would be working with the U.S. federal Drug Enforcement Agency (DEA) to monitor that social media network for indications of drug activity:
+On 18 August 2014, the National Report published an article reporting that Facebook would be working with the U.S. federal Drug Enforcement Agency (DEA) to monitor that social media network for indications of drug activity: